Your journey to NatWest

 January 2025

-We wrote to our personal loans, credit cards and savings account customers to make them aware of the transfer of our account(s) to National Westminster Bank Plc (NatWest).
+We wrote to our loans, credit cards and savings account customers to make them aware of the transfer of our account(s) to National Westminster Bank Plc (NatWest).
 We explained what this means and the next steps we were taking as part of the transfer.
 You can find a template version of the letter below:

 Template version of the letter (PDF, 972KB)